ProjectSidewalk/sidewalk-cv-2021/README.md

 4. Make sure to remove `batch.txt`, `crop_info.csv`, `crop.log`, `pano-downloads/`, and `crops/`.
 5. Run `python3 scrape_and_crop_labels.py`.
 6. Crops will be stored in the generated `crops` folder.

+## Training
+### Training on UW Instructional GPU machine
+1. SSH into machine
+2. Run this command to create a new nested bash session: `tmux new -s my_session`
+3. Detach the bash session so that it persists after the SSH connection is dropped via `ctrl+b` then just `d`
+4. Reattach/re-enter the session via `tmux attach-session -t my_session`
+5. Kill the bash session by stopping running processes and typing `exit` in the terminal